-In 2015, CareSource was awarded an accreditation status of Interim Accreditation by the National Committee for Quality Assurance (NCQA).
+CareSource was awarded initial National Committee for Quality Assurance (NCQA) accreditation in 2015 and achieved renewals in 2017 and 2019.
 This accreditation status shows the commitment to service and clinical quality that meets or exceeds NCQA’s rigorous requirements for consumer protection and quality improvement as we work to improve members’ health care.

 CareSource supports an active, ongoing and comprehensive quality improvement program.
 The scope of the Quality Improvement program includes: